 Plumbers are responsible for installing, maintaining, and replacing pipelines in the kitchen and bathrooms.
 The job comes with a high degree of independence, flexibility, and income stability and flexibility.

-To earn well in skilled trade business, the interested candidate must have achieved formal or professional training from a certified training school, also called a trade school or technician training school.
+The interested candidate must have completed formal or professional training from a certified trade school or technician training school to earn well in skilled trade business.
 You can join trade schools after completing your post-secondary education.

-For getting into a trade school, a high school diploma or GED is necessary.
+A high school diploma or GED is necessary to get into a trade school.
 However, many trade schools sometimes provide GED assistance and free GED preparation for those without a high school diploma.

 A specialized trade school offers the best practical and hands-on training.
 In addition, students learn from experienced professionals in the field.